hakierspejs/long-season/README.md

     $ task

-Now you have `long-season` and `long-season-cli` in your root directory.
+Now you have `long-season` and `short-season` in your root directory.
 You can use `task` for running project and rebuilding it whenever some changes occurs.

     $ task --watch run